Last updated: 31/5/2020

 Endometriosis tried to invade our marriage, but we will never allow this terrible, chronic illness to shape our lives.

 Being diagnosed on its own is terrible news to have but living with endometriosis can affect your emotional health to an even greater extent.
 Reaction to a diagnosis can vary from person to person, but it is always a negative kind of emotion.

 When you find out you have endometriosis, you might get the feeling similar to the ones when you feel grief.
 Shock and disbelief are the primary emotions, but if you suffer the symptoms for years and are not able to be diagnosed for a long time, you might have mixed emotions.

 First of all, my wife felt like she needed a diagnosis of endometriosis just to have some explanation for all of her pain and suffering.

-Secondly, after the operation, M felt opposite, she didn’t want to have endometriosis, because it meant a a life-changing chronic condition, which she has to adjust her life to.
+Secondly, after the operation, M felt the opposite, she didn’t want to have endometriosis, because it meant a life-changing chronic condition, which she has to adjust her life to.

 Throughout the process, on her journey to diagnosis and treatment of the condition, M felt anger, frustration anxiety, sadness.
-I felt helplessness and frustration that I couldn’t do anything to help her.
+I felt helpless and frustrated that I couldn’t do anything to help her.

 The amount of time it takes to get diagnosed will contribute to how you both feel.
 Once there is a diagnosis there is a feeling of relief, but also a feeling of wanting to take some control over the future.

-Unfortunately, with endometriosis there is only so much that can be done to stop it or at least slow down recurrence of the disease; such eating healthy, cutting certain foods, exercising and avoiding stress.
+Unfortunately, with endometriosis, there is only so much that can be done to stop it or at least slow down the recurrence of the disease; such as eating healthy, cutting certain foods, exercising, and avoiding stress.